-WHEREAS the Division has numerous committees funded through the Division budget; and WHEREAS the Division budget is de etermined at Convent ion; WHEREAS presently the delegates Convention; and do not receive the Se cretary-Treasurer's R eport until WHEREAS CUPE has the technolog y to communicate ele ctronically with its me embers, THEREFORE BE IT RESOLVED that electronic format to all locals at least • BE IT FURTHER RESOLVED that t as a result of a healthier, more info aken to encourage gr reater transparency Committee Recommendation: X Concurrence □Non-concurrence е Convention Decision: □Carried □Defeated □Referred RESOLUTION #95 SUBMITTED BY LOCAL 1656 WHEREAS it is the practice of the Resolution and Constitution Committees to present the order in which the submissions are to be heard; and WHEREAS after a committee stands down to convene at a later point in time, the list of submissions are often in a different order or resolutions listed for discussion have been omitted completely; and WHEREAS this makes it difficult for delegates to prepare for debate or when to go to their microphone of choice. r delegates to prepare e for debate or when t to go to their THEREFORE BE IT RESOLVED that order in which they will present the and this order will not be changed u at both the Resolution submissions.
-Such lis and Constitution Cor its will be presented in mmittees present the n groups of ten (10) THEREFORE BE IT RESOLVED that order in which they will present the at both the Resolution submissions.
-Such lis and Constitution Cor its will be presented in mmittees present the n groups of ten (10) prity.
+WHEREAS the Division has numerous committees funded through the Division budget; and

+WHEREAS the Division budget is determined at Convention;

+WHEREAS presently the delegates do not receive the Secretary-Treasurer's Report until Convention; and

+WHEREAS CUPE has the technology to communicate electronically with its members.

+THEREFORE BE IT RESOLVED that the Secretary-Treasurer's Report be made available in electronic format to all locals at least 7 days in advance of the Convention; and

+BE IT FURTHER RESOLVED that this process be undertaken to encourage greater transparency as a result of a healthier more informed budget debate.

+WHEREAS it is the practice of the Resolution and Constitution Committee to present the order in which the submissions are to be heard; and

+WHEREAS after a committee stands down to convene at a later point in time, the list of submissions are often in a different order or resolutions listed for discussion have been omitted completely; and

+WHEREAS this makes it difficult for delegates to prepare for debate or when to go to their microphone of choice.

+THEREFORE BE IT RESOLVED that both the Resolution and Constitution Committees present the order in which they will present the resolution.
+Such lists will be presented in groups of ten (10) and this order will not be changed unless agreed to by the floor with simple majority.

+Convention will:

-Instruct the CUPE Ontario Executive Board not to schedule the Ontario Division Convention on major religious holidays.
+Instruct the CUPE Ontario Executive Board to not schedule the Ontario Division Convention on a major religious holiday.

-- Convention should be as accessible to as many members as possible; - We need to improve our practice: this year's Ontario Division Convention and the 2007 Ontario Division Convention both fell on a major Jewish holiday, and the 2005 National Convention fell on major Jewish and Muslim holidays.
+- Our convention should be as accessible to all members as possible; - We need to improve our practice: this year's Ontario Division Convention and the 2007 Ontario Division Convention both fell on a major Jewish holiday and the 2005 National Convention fell on major Jewish and Muslim holidays.